nprapps/armslist-analysis/README.md

 Because on the original website some cities where not actually cities but could be thought more as regions, we did manually update some geolocations like `West PA, Pennsylvania` (15-20 manually updated).

+*Note: For the final map we made some hand cleaning of place names to be more consistent*

 ## What to expect <a id="what-to-expect"></a>

 The script will create an on-memory geocode cache to try to minimize the hits to the actual Nominatim geocoding service API.